 As the Kingdom's prime gateway to the world and a proud national landmark, QAIA embodies the longstanding values of hospitality and warmth Jordanians have become renowned for, instilling in local, regional and international passengers a genuine notion of safety, familiarity and belonging and giving them a sense of home away from home from the moment they enter the premises.
-With the ease of its navigation, the premium standards of its services and the authenticity of its welcome, QAIA presents passengers - both inbound and outbound - with a unique travel experience at all touchpoints, whilst connecting them with major cities across the globe.
-As testament to its steadfast commitment excellence, QAIA was granted the title of ‘Best Airport by Size and Region: Middle East’ for airports serving five to 15 million passengers - for the third consecutive year and the fourth time in its history - as per the Airports Council International (ACI) 2020 Airport Service Quality (ASQ) Survey.
-Meanwhile, QAIA has also been dedicated to conserving the environment, becoming the first carbon-neutral airport in the region, as well as the first in the Middle East and the second in the ACI Asia-Pacific region to achieve Level 4+ 'Transition' of the Airport Carbon Accreditation Program - Level 3+ ‘Neutrality’ - which has been renewed until 2022.
+With the ease of its navigation, the premium standards of its services and the authenticity of its welcome, QAIA presents passengers – both inbound and outbound – with a unique travel experience at all touchpoints, whilst connecting them with major cities across the globe.
+As testament to its steadfast commitment to excellence, QAIA was granted the title of 'Best Airport by Size and Region: Middle East' for airports serving five to 15 million passengers - for the third consecutive year and the fourth time in its history - as per the Airports Council International (ACI) 2020 Airport Service Quality (ASQ) Survey.
+Meanwhile, QAIA has also been dedicated to conserving the environment, becoming the first carbon-neutral airport in the region, as well as the first in the Middle East and the second in the ACI Asia-Pacific region to achieve Level 4+ 'Transition' of the Airport Carbon Accreditation Program until May 2025.

 To usher this new era for QAIA, Airport International Group - a Jordanian consortium of local and international investors with proven experience in airport rehabilitation, enhancement, operation and management - was awarded a 25-year Build-Operate-Transfer (BOT) concession agreement by the Government of Jordan in 2007.